-Based on the Board's existing land use policies in the Comprehensive Plan, it is the recommendation of staff that the Planning Commission recommend denial of CPA2020-00008, Preserve at Long Branch (Formerly Mid-County Park & Estate Homes).
-However, the requested amendment is in alignment with the 2014 Rural Preservation Study and the 2019 Rural Preservation Study Recommendations, though they have not been adopted by the Board.
+Based on the Board's existing land use policies in the Comprehensive Plan, it is the recommendation of the Planning Commission and staff that the Board of Supervisors deny Comprehensive Plan Amendment #CPA2020-00008, Preserve at Long Branch (Formerly Mid-County Park & Estate Homes).
+Although the Board of County Supervisors has not adopted the recommendations of the 2014 Rural Preservation Study or the 2019 Rural Preservation Study Implementation, these studies provide planning options and opportunities to address the complexities of the Rural Area and therefore, staff has referenced these documents in the staff analysis.
+The application as submitted aligns with many of these principles.